shenhuiying2017/azure-docs.es-es/articles/virtual-machines/virtual-machines-linux-classic-manage-visual-studio.md

 <properties
-   pageTitle="Creación y administración de máquinas virtuales de Linux en Visual Studio | Microsoft Azure" description="Información sobre cómo usar Visual Studio para crear y administrar máquinas virtuales de Azure que ejecutan Linux" services="visual-studio-online,virtual-machines-linux" documentationCenter="na" authors="TomArcher"
+   pageTitle="Create and manage Linux VMs in Visual Studio | Microsoft Azure" description="Learn how to use Visual Studio to create and manage Azure VMs running Linux" services="visual-studio-online,virtual-machines-linux" documentationCenter="na" authors="TomArcher"